-"The public will be able to weigh-in as we move through the approval process," he the Commons property was cludes Marin County, se- in our infrastructure will studied as part of the city's cured \$1 million earlier this support us in achieving that environmental review for its year that will be used to pre-goal," Mayor Kate Colin said.
+"The public will be able to weigh-in as we move through the approval process," he said.

-ticipate needing to do additional environmental analysis, Schwarz said.
+Because development on the Commons property was studied as part of the city's environmental review for its "communities facilities master plan," staff does not anticipate needing to do additional environmental analysis, Schwarz said.